ckrf/minority-report/index.md

 ---
-title: Minority Report, or Forecasting murders in metro areas
+title: Minority Report
 ---

 Alejandro Kantor, Kevin Leiby, Zain Shahid, Katriel Friedman

-## Under construction

-As a result the navbar is not yet ready

-But you can find a good Markdown reference here: [](https://raw.githubusercontent.com/barryclark/www.jekyllnow.com/gh-pages/_posts/2014-6-19-Markdown-Style-Guide.md)
+**Objective:** Forecast the number of murders in each metro area using data on the previous year.

+**Approach:**
+- Withhold 2 years of data as a test set.
+- Employ exploratory data analysis (EDA) to inspire model building.
+- Assess model performance as test set $R^2$